mriscoc/SBA-Library/FREQC/readme.md

 Generic Frequency converter for use with Voltage to Frequency converters.
 The IP Core counts the pulses comming in to a port for a specified time window.
 The value of count is storaged into a internal register.
-For example, if the input frequency at C_I(0) is 10KHz and the window time is setup to 100ms = 0.1s then, the register at ADR_I=0 will have 10,000 Hz / 0.1 s = 1,000 counts.
+For example, if the input frequency at FC(0) is 10KHz and the window time is setup to 100ms = 0.1s then, the register at ADR_I=0 will have 10,000 Hz / 0.1 s = 1,000 counts.

 *Generics:*
 - chans: number of input channels C_I
 - wsizems: size in miliseconds of the counting window
-- sysfrec: frequency of the main clock in hertz
+- sysfreq: frequency of the main clock in hertz
 - debug: debug flag, 1:print debug information, 0:hide debug information